 Anything that you eat, drink, or inhale, regardless of how careful you are, will at some point touch your teeth.
 Particles that stick to the tongue, for example, can end up rubbed into the back of your teeth, or squeezed between them.
 Certain foods contain ingredients that, if they are eaten regularly or left on the teeth for long enough, will almost guarantee staining.
 Coffee, red wine, and cigarette tobacco are the most well-known culprits.
 Also, cola, red wine and balsamic vinegar.

 These are all what is called extrinsic stains — stains that come from outside the tooth.
 And they are the easiest to treat.
 Mouthwashes with a low level of peroxide, for example, are shown to have impressive effects.
-And there are plenty of treatments available if you have a bit of extra money to put towards it.
+Check out teeth whitening London for more information on treatments available!

 Know Your Body